 Why Hybridize Plants?

-Commercial hybridizing is done to get some type of valued attribute of each initial variety into the offspring.
-Hybrids might be developed for disease resistance, size of plant, flower, or fruit, increased flowering, color, taste or any reason a plant might be considered special.
-Most modern plants currently on sale are hybrids.
+Commercial hybridizing is a process by which new, marketable plants are developed with particularly desirable qualities.
+Hybrids are developed for disease resistance, size of plant, flower, or fruit, increased flowering, color, taste, or any reason a plant might be considered special.
+Most modern plants currently available to home gardeners are hybrids.

-For the initial crossing, pollen from one plant has to be transferred to the flower of another variety.
-Before doing so, the breeder has to decide which plant he wants to use as the female (the pistil) and which he wants to take pollen from (the stamen, male parts).
-The pistil is then pollinated manually, with the pollen.
-To prevent the plants from self-pollinating, all the stamens have to be removed from the plants that are going to pollinated.
-The fruits that form as a result of this cross pollination are harvested and the seeds are collected.
+To create a hybrid, pollen from one variety of plant is transferred to the flower of another variety.
+Before doing so, the breeder has to decide which plant to use as the female (the pistil) and which he wants to take pollen from (the stamen, male parts).
+The pistil is pollinated manually.
+To prevent the plants from self-pollinating, all the stamens have to be removed from the plants that are going to pollinate.
+The fruits that form as a result of this cross-pollination are harvested and the seeds are collected.

-Getting to the desired result can take years of crossing.
-First time crosses are grown out the following year and the plants they produce are evaluated.
+Getting to the desired result can take years of cross-pollination.
+First-time crosses are grown out the following year and the plants they produce are evaluated.
 If they meet expectations, the cross will be repeated and the seeds will be marketed the following year.
 But it can take many years before a hybrid with the desired traits is even created.
 If the resulting plants are disappointing, the breeder is back to square one.

 Because hybrids are a cross between varieties, the seed produced by hybrids will not grow true to seed.
 Seedlings grown from a hybrid could exhibit traits of one or both parent plants or be something totally surprising.
 Sometimes the seed is sterile and does not grow at all.

 This doesn't mean you can't save and experiment.
 You could be totally delighted with the new plants.
-Just don't get attached to them, because you many never see plants like that again.
+Just don't get attached to them, because you may never see plants like that again.

 Once a Hybrid, Always a Hybrid?

-It is possible for hybrid seed to be stabilized and become an open pollinated plant, so that it continually grows true to type.
-This takes a good amount of work, growing out several generations of seed, carefully selecting only those that are identical to the parents and discarding the rest.
+It is possible for the hybrid seed to be stabilized and become an open pollinated plant so that it continually grows true to type.
+The process involves growing out several generations of seed, carefully selecting only those that are identical to the parents and discarding the rest.
 However many non-hybrid seeds are a result of this painstaking process.

 Are Hybrid Plants Unnatural?

-Whether the cross occurs by nature or man, do not confuse hybrids with genetically modified plants (GMO), which are created using techniques such as gene cloning.
-Hybrids are simply two plants that cross pollinated.
+Whether the cross occurs naturally or intentionally, do not confuse hybrids with genetically modified plants (GMO), which are created using techniques such as gene cloning.
+Hybrids are simply two plants that cross-pollinated.